MarcL/djcruze.co.uk/src/pages/podcasts/2009-09-26-episode-54-way-in-my-brain.md

     - '[00:23:15] Ou Est Le Swimming Pool – Dance The Way I Feel (Armand Van Helden Club Mix) – Stiff Records'
     - '[00:28:03] Wolfgang Gartner – Fire Power (Original Mix) – Kindergarten'
     - '[00:33:46] Eddie Thoneick feat.
 Andy P – Love Under Pressure (Eddie Thoneick Remix) – Tonik Recordings'
     - '[00:38:09] David Guetta, Sebastian Ingrosso and Dirty South feat.
-Julie McKnight – How Soon Is Now (Extended Version) – Fk Me I&#8217;m Famous'
+Julie McKnight – How Soon Is Now (Extended Version) – Fk Me I'm Famous'
     - '[00:44:18] Lys feat.
 Mooli – San Francisco Rain (Chris Lake Remix) – Rising Music'
     - '[00:51:04] Sharooz – Adrenalize (Phonat Deconstructive Mix) – Mofo Hifi Records'
     - 'Cruze classic from 1991:'
     - '[00:56:00] SL2 – Way In My Brain – XL Recordings'
 ---

 Time for another hour of funky and chunky house music from the crates of the DJ Cruze studio with episode #54 of the DJ Cruze Podcast.
-This show is another great one and this month I&#8217;ve gone on more of a disco tip to start off.
+This show is another great one and this month I've gone on more of a disco tip to start off.
 It seems like the disco cut-up is back in fashion with some awesome tunes from the likes of Fake Blood (aka DJ Touche), Duck Sauce (aka Armand Van Helden and ex DMC World Champion DJ A-Trak), Tee Sky and Ou Est La Swimming Pool.

-Kicking off the show is a track which I really can&#8217;t get out of my head.
-It came out a couple of months ago but Boy 8-Bit&#8217;s &#8220;Baltic Pine&#8221; is a huge track in that folk-house vein which was popular last year.
+Kicking off the show is a track which I really can't get out of my head.
+It came out a couple of months ago but Boy 8-Bit's &#8220;Baltic Pine&#8221; is a huge track in that folk-house vein which was popular last year.
 Lovely skippy drums and a cheeky sample make it a winner for me.
-Fake Blood gives us his massive &#8220;Fix Your Accent&#8221; EP and I couldn&#8217;t resist sticking two of the tracks from it in the mix as Touche is an awesome producer.
+Fake Blood gives us his massive &#8220;Fix Your Accent&#8221; EP and I couldn't resist sticking two of the tracks from it in the mix as Touche is an awesome producer.

 There are some fantastic non-disco tracks in the mix too in case it all gets too 90s for you!
 Wolfgang Gartner is back with another dirty slice of electro house with his new track &#8220;Fire Power&#8221;.
-There&#8217;s a massive new tune from top German house producer Eddie Thoneick featuring Andy P on vocals.
-We&#8217;ve also got the huge track &#8220;How Soon Is Now&#8221; from David Guetta, Sebastian Ingrosso and Dirty South.
-It&#8217;s a massive electro house track with a huge breakdown.
-After that I&#8217;ve got the Chris Lake remix of &#8220;San Francisco&#8221; by Italian producer Lys which I didn&#8217;t manage to squeeze onto last month&#8217;s podcast.
+There's a massive new tune from top German house producer Eddie Thoneick featuring Andy P on vocals.
+We've also got the huge track &#8220;How Soon Is Now&#8221; from David Guetta, Sebastian Ingrosso and Dirty South.
+It's a massive electro house track with a huge breakdown.
+After that I've got the Chris Lake remix of &#8220;San Francisco&#8221; by Italian producer Lys which I didn't manage to squeeze onto last month's podcast.
 It takes a while to build up but the breakdown is huge!

 The penultimate track is something a bit different for the podcast.
-It&#8217;s Phonat&#8217;s dubstep remix of the Sharooz track &#8220;Adrenalize&#8221;.
-The original track is a huge, pumping electro house track but it didn&#8217;t quite do it for me and the Phonat mix, although not strictly a house tune, just hit the spot for me.
-It&#8217;s something a bit different so let me know if you&#8217;re feeling the track or not.
+It's Phonat's dubstep remix of the Sharooz track &#8220;Adrenalize&#8221;.
+The original track is a huge, pumping electro house track but it didn't quite do it for me and the Phonat mix, although not strictly a house tune, just hit the spot for me.
+It's something a bit different so let me know if you're feeling the track or not.

 The Cruze Classic this month takes me back to my breakbeat roots with the 1991 breakbeat classic &#8220;Way In My Brain&#8221; by SL2.
 It was always a massive track when I dropped it down to that big, dubby bassline and awesome synth stabs.
 An awesome track!

-I hope you like the tracks on this month&#8217;s show and don&#8217;t forget to comment below and tell me what you think of them.
+I hope you like the tracks on this month's show and don't forget to comment below and tell me what you think of them.

 Original [picture][4] by [Julien][5], used under Creative Commons licence.